Current Time in All US Time Zones

 USA Time Zone Map

 The United States spans six time zones from east to west, covering nearly 3,000 miles of longitude.
-This time zones USA map clearly shows the boundaries between each zone, helping you understand time differences when communicating or traveling across the country.
+This time zones USA map clearly shows the boundaries between each zone, including Eastern Time, Central Time, Mountain Time, Pacific Time, Alaska Time, and Hawaii Time.
+Use our live clocks above to see the current time in each zone.

-As shown on our time zones USA map, the six standard time zones are Eastern, Central, Mountain, Pacific, Alaska, and Hawaii-Aleutian.
+As shown on our time zones USA map, the six standard time zones are Eastern Time, Central Time, Mountain Time, Pacific Time, Alaska Time, and Hawaii-Aleutian Time.
 During Daylight Saving Time (observed by most states except Arizona and Hawaii), clocks are set forward by one hour in each zone from the second Sunday in March to the first Sunday in November.

 Detailed Information About Each US Time Zone

-The Eastern Time Zone (UTC-5:00 standard time, UTC-4:00 during Daylight Saving Time) covers the eastern seaboard of the USA and is home to many major population centers.
-This time zone includes the entire East Coast from Maine to Florida, as well as portions of the Midwest and all of southern and eastern Michigan.
+Eastern Time (UTC-5:00 standard time, UTC-4:00 during Daylight Saving Time) covers the eastern seaboard of the USA and is home to many major population centers.
+Eastern Time includes the entire East Coast from Maine to Florida, as well as portions of the Midwest and all of southern and eastern Michigan.
+Major cities in Eastern Time include New York City, Washington DC, Boston, Atlanta, and Miami.

-The Central Time Zone (UTC-6:00 standard time, UTC-5:00 during Daylight Saving Time) covers much of the country's midsection, including Chicago, Houston, and Minneapolis-St. Paul.
-This zone includes states from North Dakota to Texas in the Great Plains and portions of the Midwest, including western Michigan's Upper Peninsula.
+Central Time (UTC-6:00 standard time, UTC-5:00 during Daylight Saving Time) covers much of the country's midsection, including Chicago, Houston, and Minneapolis-St. Paul.
+Central Time includes states from North Dakota to Texas in the Great Plains and portions of the Midwest, including western Michigan's Upper Peninsula.
+Other major cities in Central Time include Dallas, San Antonio, New Orleans, and Nashville.

-The Mountain Time Zone (UTC-7:00 standard time, UTC-6:00 during Daylight Saving Time) spans from portions of the Great Plains westward to the Rocky Mountains.
-This zone includes Denver, Salt Lake City, and Phoenix.
+Mountain Time (UTC-7:00 standard time, UTC-6:00 during Daylight Saving Time) spans from portions of the Great Plains westward to the Rocky Mountains.
+Mountain Time includes Denver, Salt Lake City, and Phoenix.
 Most of Arizona does not observe Daylight Saving Time, remaining on Mountain Standard Time year-round.
+Other cities in Mountain Time include Albuquerque, El Paso, and Boise.

-The Pacific Time Zone (UTC-8:00 standard time, UTC-7:00 during Daylight Saving Time) covers the West Coast states of Washington, Oregon, and California, plus Nevada and parts of Idaho.
-Major cities in this zone include Los Angeles, San Francisco, Seattle, and Las Vegas.
+Pacific Time (UTC-8:00 standard time, UTC-7:00 during Daylight Saving Time) covers the West Coast states of Washington, Oregon, and California, plus Nevada and parts of Idaho.
+Major cities in Pacific Time include Los Angeles, San Francisco, Seattle, San Diego, Portland, and Las Vegas.
+Pacific Time is three hours behind Eastern Time.

-The Alaska Time Zone (UTC-9:00 standard time, UTC-8:00 during Daylight Saving Time) covers most of the state of Alaska, including Anchorage, the state's largest city.
-This time zone is one hour behind Pacific Time.
+Alaska Time (UTC-9:00 standard time, UTC-8:00 during Daylight Saving Time) covers most of the state of Alaska, including Anchorage, the state's largest city.
+Alaska Time is one hour behind Pacific Time and four hours behind Eastern Time.
+Major cities include Anchorage, Fairbanks, and Juneau.

-The Hawaii-Aleutian Time Zone (UTC-10:00 standard time, UTC-9:00 during Daylight Saving Time for the Aleutian Islands) covers Hawaii and most of the Aleutian Islands in Alaska.
+Hawaii Time (UTC-10:00 standard time, UTC-9:00 during Daylight Saving Time for the Aleutian Islands) covers Hawaii and most of the Aleutian Islands in Alaska.
 Hawaii does not observe Daylight Saving Time, remaining on Hawaii-Aleutian Standard Time year-round.
+Hawaii Time is two hours behind Pacific Time and five hours behind Eastern Time.

 Major Cities by Time Zone